-e) Source localization, Source co-registration with neuroimaging
+e) Source localization, source co-registration with neuroimaging

-- Best Practice: Patients with intractable epilepsy undergo efficient and accurate pre-surgical evaluation including source localization to better defined the ictal onset zone. - Current Practice: Many surgical candidates do not undergo EEG source localization as part of the epilepsy surgery evaluation because lack of specialized software and/or expertise in source localization technique. - Resulting Gap: Inadequate knowledge of methods of seizure localization, and inadequate competence in source localization and co-registration techniques.
-Lack of guidelines and technical standards for the procedure. - Educational Need: Symposia and workshops on source location, co-registration, and clinical applications of above.
+- Best Practice: Patients with intractable epilepsy undergo efficient and accurate pre-surgical evaluation including source localization to better define the ictal onset zone. - Current Practice: Many surgical candidates do not undergo EEG source localization as part of the epilepsy surgery evaluation because of lack of specialized software and/or expertise in source localization technique. - Resulting Gap: There is inadequate knowledge of methods of seizure localization, and inadequate competence in source localization and co-registration techniques. - Educational Need: Symposia and workshops on source location, co-registration, and clinical applications of above.
 Guidelines and commonly accepted standards for EEG source localization.